 - Sheet pan maple balsamic roasted veggies

-- Sheet Pan Pork and Sweet Potato Medley
+- Sheet Pan Pork Chops and Sweet Potatoes

 - 1 lb potatoes, halved or quartered